top of page

 The on-site coordinator(s) will check in players and start the game day, then the system will create the groups and matches.
 If you have not checked in15 minutes prior to your start time, you will not play.

 Match Outcomes: Match outcomes are determined by each player's percentage of points won (points scored in all games/available points).
-A perfect score is 45 or 44 depending on the size of your group.

 Switching Sides: Teams switch sides EVERY GAME after one team reaches eight points (or 6 points if playing to 11).